fullstackn/strip-terminal/README.md

 </div>

 <div align="center">
-  <h1>Strip Terminal Payments</h1>
+  <h1>Stripe Terminal Payments</h1>
 </div>

-Boilerplate for Stripe Terminal payments.
+Boilerplate for Stripe Terminal Payments Saleor App.

 App supposed to be called from menu of order details by calling option `Stripe Terminal Payment`.

+To use the application, you need to register a Stripe account and set values for the environment variables
+- STRIPE_SECRET_KEY (Developers -> API keys -> Secret key)
+- STRIPE_READER_ID (Terminal reader ID)

 The application page displays
 - information about the order we intend to pay for